Learn how to prepare a canvas, wooden panel or paper for oil painting using gesso.

 Surface preparation in oil painting involves painting layers of primer onto your chosen surface.

 Using a primer has many benefits and by making sure this is part of your process, you can ensure that each painting you create is structurally sound.

 Use this guidance to find out what to use as a primer, why you should use it before painting and how to apply it to your surface for best results.

-Why prime your surface before oil painting?
+Why prepare a surface for oil painting?

 Surface preparation is key when oil painting.
 If you don’t prepare your surface properly, all sorts of problems can arise.

 Priming a surface provides tooth (what the paint needs to adhere), coverage, colour (oil paint becomes increasingly transparent with age, so the colour of your primer is important) and it also makes the surface more rigid.

 Gesso effectively acts as a foundation for your paint.
 I would also advise using a surface sealer if you are painting on raw wood, cotton or linen.
 The sealer will create a barrier between the surface and the layers of paint that will be applied.
 If you paint straight onto a canvas or wooden panel without preparing it first, the oil from the paint will be absorbed into the material, causing pigment to remain dry on the surface and the material to rot underneath.

 If your surface has already been primed in a factory, as most canvases you buy these days are, it’s not essential to prime it yourself, but you can change the texture, rigidity and absorbency of your surface by putting some extra primer on.